citp/privacy-policy-historical/s/se/ses/seshamo.com.md

-> *The following text is extracted and transformed from the seshamo.com privacy policy that was archived on 2009-04-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090414212905id_/http%3A//www.seshamo.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seshamo.com privacy policy that was archived on 2010-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101122082032id_/http%3A//www.seshamo.com/about/privacy) for the most accurate reproduction.*

 # Privacy - Seshamo

-This policy has been developed because we want you to feel confident about the privacy and security of your personal information entered on our site.
-We follow strict security procedures in the storage and disclosure of your information as required by law.
-All personal information will be held in strictest confidence and used only for the purposes for providing you the service requested with certain caveats as described below.

 ## General